United Kingdom

 Additional equipment

 Horizontal bar.
 The classic horizontal bar is a regular horizontal bar, designed primarily for pull-ups.
-However, in modern simulators, this device can have a more advanced design: for example, many horizontal bars have ends bent down with additional handles for more effective pull-ups with a wide grip.
+However, in modern machines, this device can have a more advanced design: for example, many horizontal bars have ends bent down with additional handles for more effective pull-ups with a wide grip.

 Muscle group exercises